Who Is Liable for Damages?

 Driving a truck is a dangerous way to earn an income.
-Travelling long hours on unfamiliar roads, often through adverse weather is not exactly a safe way to make a living.
+Traveling long hours on unfamiliar roads, often through adverse weather is not exactly a safe way to make a living.

 It should come as no surprise, then, that semi-truck drivers cause an alarming number of wrecks.
 Due to the size and weight of 18-wheelers, the occupants of other vehicles tend to suffer the worst of the impact.
 In 2013, 4,000 people died and 95,000 sustained injuries in truck accidents, according to the National Highway Traffic Safety Administration.